AmineDjeghri/awesome-os-setup/README.md

  - Activate localization on windows (if you want to localize your device)
  - Activate bitlocker to encrypt your data (Exists only on windows pro, education and entreprise edition)
  - When placing an external monitor that runs 144hz, make sure to activate the `144Hz` in display settings
+ - If you're using OneDrive, becareful when you sync your Desktop and windows specific folders, you can face some problems.
+My advice is to avoid syncing windows default folders (like Desktop, Documents).
+Juse use OneDrive as a cloud store.
  - (Skip if you are on laptop) if you have a 3200mhz RAM and it runs bellow this frequency, activate XMP profile in the BIOS

 ### 1.1 New PC ? transfer your windows key
 - On your old PC, check if the key is not an OEM by running  `Slmgr /dli`